jon-hanson/parsecj/README.md

 We wish to parse and evaluate simple addition expressions, of the form form *x+y*, where *x* and *y* are integers.

-The grammar consists of a single production rule:
+The grammar for the expression language consists of a single production rule:

 ```
 sum ::= integer '+' integer